CopernicaMarketingSoftware/Documentation/Publisher/en/css-and-xslt.md

 ### Create and manage your own stylesheets

-Web forms, feeds, surveys always have a default style sheet.
+Web forms, feeds and surveys always have a default style sheet.
 If you wish to modify their rules, or create your own style sheet, you can do so under **Style**.
 The default style sheets come with lots of comments that will help you modifying it.
 Note that a stylesheet is not linked to a web form, but to the web page or template whereon you have published it.
 You can link a style sheet to the page, document or template through its context menu.
 The same applies to stylesheets for surveys and feeds.

 ### Link your stylesheet to a template, document or web page